-After nonattendance for two or more regular (fall, spring) terms, students who formerly attended SMU, including those who have completed a degree, are required to submit a readmission application through the Division of Enrollment Services/ Undergraduate Admission (The application is online at www.smu.edu/admission/ forms.asp).
-Any student who has been suspended is also required to apply for readmission.
-Students who have been suspended are required to attach a statement to their readmission application, indicating the reasons why they now feel ready to return to SMU.
-Although the Division of Enrollment Services facilitates the application process, an academic dean determines readmission.
+After nonattendance for two or more regular (fall, spring) terms, students who formerly attended SMU, including those who have completed a degree, are required to submit an application for reinstatement or reactivation through the Division of Enrollment Services, Undergraduate Admission.
+The application is available at www.smu.edu/admission/forms.asp.
+Any student who has been suspended is also required to apply for reinstatement.
+Students who have been suspended are required to attach to their reinstatement application a statement indicating the reasons why they now feel ready to return to SMU.
+Although the Division of Enrollment Services facilitates the application process, an academic dean or the Committee on Academic Appeals determines reinstatement.

-A student who has already earned one undergraduate degree at SMU and is seeking a second undergraduate degree must apply for readmission if the student has not attended SMU for two or more regular (fall, spring) terms.
+A student who has already earned one undergraduate degree at SMU and is seeking a second undergraduate degree must apply for reactivation if the student has not attended SMU for two or more regular (fall, spring) terms.

-The deadline for filing this application and supporting materials is the last business day prior to the first day of classes of the term of re-entry.
-Returning students are strongly advised to apply for readmission at least 60 days prior to the start of the term of re-entry.
+Returning students are strongly advised to apply for reactivation or reinstatement at least 60 days prior to the start of the term of re-entry.
 Returning students should note that separate applications exist for financial aid and residence halls and that they should contact these offices as early as possible.
+The deadline for filing this application and supporting materials for domestic students is five business days prior to the first day of classes of the term of re-entry.
+International applicants must apply at least two weeks prior to the term of re-entry; however, they are encouraged to apply at least 60 days in advance in order to facilitate the immigration process.
 In addition, the availability of academic advising and courses may be limited immediately prior to and at the beginning of the term.

-There is no readmission fee.
 All students who return to SMU after any period of nonenrollment must forward official transcripts from each college or university attended since last enrolled at SMU.
 If five years have elapsed since the last term of enrollment at SMU, official transcripts from each college or university attended prior to SMU also must be forwarded to the Division of Enrollment Services.

-Students should be aware of specific policies regarding transfer courses taken after matriculation to SMU (see Transfer Courses From Other Institutions in the Policies and Procedures section of this catalog).
-In addition, each college within SMU has specific policies regarding readmission, transfer credit and statute of limitations, so students should refer to their school's section of this catalog for that information.
+Students should be aware of specific policies regarding transfer courses taken after matriculation to SMU (see Transfer Courses From Other Institutions in the Academic Records, General and Enrollment Standards section of this catalog).
+In addition, each college within SMU has specific policies regarding reinstatement, reactivation, transfer credit and statute of limitations, so students should refer to their school's section of this catalog for that information.